Brand names: SandoSTATIN, SandoSTATIN LAR Depot

 Sub-Q

-Median maintenance dosage (immediate-release injection) in clinical studies was approximately 450 mcg daily, clinical and biochemical benefits were obtained with as little as 50 mcg daily, dosages up to 1500 mcg daily sometimes were required; experience with dosages >750 mcg daily is limited.
+Median maintenance dosage (immediate-release injection) in clinical studies was approximately 450 mcg daily; however, clinical and biochemical benefits were obtained with as little as 50 mcg daily in some patients, while others required dosages up to 1500 mcg daily.
+Experience with dosages >750 mcg daily is limited.

 IM

-Initially, 20 mg (long-acting suspension) once every 4 weeks for 2 months in patients who have responded well to ≥2 weeks of therapy with immediate-release injection.
-After 2 months of therapy, dosage may be increased to 30 mg once every 4 weeks if necessary for adequate symptom control.
-Dose may be decreased to 10 mg every 4 weeks if satisfactory symptom relief is achieved with the 20 mg dose.
+Patients who have responded well to at least 2 weeks of therapy with the immediate-release injection may be switched to the LAR injection administered IM at a dosage of 20 mg once every 4 weeks for 2 months.
+After 2 months, increase dosage to 30 mg once every 4 weeks if necessary for adequate symptom control.
+Dosage may be decreased to 10 mg every 4 weeks if satisfactory symptom relief is achieved with the 20-mg dose.

-Safety and efficacy of doses >30 mg (long-acting suspension) have not been evaluated and are not recommended.
+Safety and efficacy of LAR doses >30 mg not evaluated and not recommended.

 Carcinoid Crisis (Treatment)